ReedBarrus/DynamicalMemoryEngine_V2/README/Transformer/README.LanguageKernelContract.md

 These metrics should be computed from the frames and validation results, not from prose impressions alone.

 The metrics are experimental quality indicators.
+Metrics are for inspection and pressure-testing only.
+They do not constitute structural proof or canon readiness.

 They are not canon readiness proof by themselves.